claire-dsbs/doc-bootcamp/README.md

 Go in the directory `app`.

-Launch `npm build`
+Launch `npm run build`

 Log to the Azure repositories for the bootcamp:

 `docker login bootcampv2.azurecr.io`

-Build the image:
+Build the image (in root project directory):

 `docker build . -t bootcampv2.azurecr.io/bootcamp-doc:<version>`

-Push the image:
+Push the image (in root project directory):

 `docker push bootcampv2.azurecr.io/bootcamp-doc:<version>`

 #### Add the project on Azure

-Add a Container Instance.
+Create a Container Instance.
 Choose `Azure Container Registry` for source.
 Choose the register, the image name and the version you want.

 For the port, replace the port `80` by the port `8080`.